Toma400/Baedoor_Encyclopaedia/Mechanicum/RPG_System/3.0/Statistics/Attributes_Skills.md

 **PERKS**
 Not expandable, once-gatherable (with race, class or by learning).
 - Trader Sight
-- Vehicles Driving
 - Berserk
 - Assassin's Hit
 - Stepping on Water
 - Flying Monk
 - Toxin Immunity
-- Undead
+- Undead ❓
-- Stheyr
+- Stheyr ❓
 - Friend of Animals
+- Vampirism
+- Body Harvesting ❓
+- Ritual Tongues ❓
+- Ancient Architects' Tongue ❓

+**ABILITIES**
+Similar to perks, but they come with specific quality and can vary.
+- Vehicles Driving
 - Animal Training
-- Vampirism
-- Body Harvesting
-- Ritual Tongues
-- Ancient Architects' Tongue

 ---